Powered Scooter Share Permit Program

 - Lime (call 415-818-1305 or email firstname.lastname@example.org)

 - 311 (dial 311 or make a request online)

 - SFMTA Regulated Mobility Feedback Form

 The SFMTA hosted an online survey beginning in December 2020 through the end of January 2021 to solicit feedback from the community to help staff refine the next round of permit requirements.
 The survey was available in English, Chinese, Russian and Spanish, and included questions regarding demographics, community engagement, mode choice, and the adaptive program.
 Full details on the survey can be found in the Report for 2021 Scooter Share Permit Issuance.

-The survey results indicated that stakeholders preferred to have regular SFMTA-facilitated meetings with scooter permittees open to the public was the preferred community engagement method, followed by continuous public online forums Given the clear interest in more transparency, SFMTA now posts dashboards providing the public with information about scooter trip levels, complaints and enforcement activities.
+The survey results indicated that stakeholders preferred to have regular SFMTA-facilitated meetings with scooter permittees open to the public was the preferred community engagement method, followed by continuous public online forums Given the clear interest in more transparency, SFMTA now posts Shared Mobility Dashboards providing the public with information about scooter trip levels, complaints and enforcement activities.